Ssekyene/alx-low_level_programming/0x14-bit_manipulation/README.md

 2. Returns the value of a bit at a given index.

 3. Sets the value of a bit to `1` at a given index.

+4. Sets the value of a bit to `0` at a given index.